Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 “Right.
 So all the people on this station who *don’t* know you, all they see is a heavily-armed swarm of death machines growing at an exponential rate.”

-Over the course of several lines the Entity first conceded the point, then added---liberally peppering in de-intensifiers so as to make it clear that this was not meant to be menacing---the observation that they couldn’t stop it at this point even if they wanted to.
+Over the course of several lines the Entity first conceded the point, then added - liberally peppering in de-intensifiers so as to make it clear that this was not meant to be menacing - the observation that they couldn’t stop it at this point even if they wanted to.

 “Well, exactly.
 Lewis was right, the cat’s out of the bag now.
 The genie’s out of the bottle.
 Whatever.
 You’re a Von Neumann swarm now, we’re just going to have to deal with that I guess.”